huggingface/huggingface.js/packages/hub/README.md

 // or

-for await (const progressEvent of await uploadFilesWithProgress({
+for await (const progressEvent of await hub.uploadFilesWithProgress({
   repo,
   accessToken: "hf_...",
   files: [